mirainc/mira-kit/README.md

 # MiraKit
 Mira's digital display SDK.
 This document will discuss the various components both necessary and optionally available to apps written for MiraLink devices.

-Mira apps are primarily responsible for the visual rendering of presentations created by the user.
-Your app also defines the structure of those presentations, and this structure allows users to create presentations for your app in the Mira dashboard.
+Mira Apps are primarily responsible for the visual rendering of presentations created by the user.
+Your app also defines the structure of those presentations, and this structure allows users to create presentations for your app in the Mira Dashboard.

 ## Table of Contents
 1. [Getting Started](#getting-started)